IS BASIL EASY TO GROW?

 The botanical name for basil is Ocimum basilicum.
 "Ocimum" comes from the Greek word Okimon, which means smell and "basilicum" comes from the Greek word basilikon, which means king.
 In antiquity, basil was considered to be a sacred plant and was cut for use in ceremonies and sacred rites.
 Basil is hugely popular now as a culinary herb, but has had a very contradictory reputation through the ages.
 Gerard has gathered together a lot of info about basil in the King Seeds catalogue, so I will quote him here:

-There are many different varieties of basil - flavours range from lemon to cinnamon to anise or liquorice.
+There are many varieties of basil - flavours range from lemon to cinnamon to anise.
 The most commonly known basil is Sweet Genovese, with its sweet clean flavours.
 However, each variety of basil will bring its own unique combination of colour and flavour - wonderful purple basils, compact varieties with fine leaves and prolific huge-leafed varieties.

 Basil can also be grown as a microgreen (see our microgreen tutorial) - basil microgreens are tender and mild, easy to grow on a warm windowsill, and are a wonderful additions to salads.

 I found a wonderful recipe - Panna cotta served with Strawberries and Microgreen Basil Oil in Erick Franks and Jasmine Richardson's book "Microgreens - A guide to Growing Nutrient-Packed Greens".
 Here is the recipe for making the oil - the recipe uses basil microgreens but you could also use normal basil leaves if you don't have microgreens.

 - Make an ice water bath and set aside.